 Secondly, and most importantly, you need to document or provide evidence that there has been a violation of the contract.
 Therefore a preventive approach toward ensuring documentation is to : 1) keep all emails, texts, tweets or the like, as well as memoranda regarding work; 2) document days, times and dates of any conversations, if your concern relates to obtaining courses make sure that you keep a copy and submission date of your preference form; and finally, 3) if you think others were present make a note and put in a folder.
 Generally a timeline is most helpful depending on the situation.
 To be successful we must have evidence.

 Finally, we will try to settle informally, but you need to contact us as soon as you have a concern of any contract violations and with the informal discussion we may be able to resolve the situation or begin the grievance process.
 It is always your right to have an AFA representative present when you talk to the administration.

-For additional information about grievance procedures, please contact John Bishop, Grievance Committee Chair, at firstname.lastname@example.org or Cheryl Thayer, President, at email@example.com.
+For additional information about grievance procedures, please contact John Bishop, Member Advocate, at firstname.lastname@example.org or Cheryl Thayer, President, at email@example.com.